ibm-cloud-docs/ContinuousDelivery/faq_region_feature_consolidation.md

 {: faq}
 {: support}

+Following a strategic review of our regional operations, the service will be discontinued early on 10 April 2026, 5 PM EST in the following regions: **eu-es** and **jp-osa**.
+This discontinuation also applies to any features provided within the service, including Code Risk Analyzer and DevOps Insights.
+On this date the service will no longer be available in the affected regions and **existing instances will cease to operate**.
+{: important}

 * End of Marketing: 12 June 2026.
 After this date, customers will no longer be able to create new resources in the affected regions.
 However, if a region has no active usage before this date, the Continuous Delivery service in that region may be discontinued earlier and stop accepting new resource creation.
 * End of Service: 12 February 2027.
 This is the planned date when the Continuous Delivery service will no longer be available in the affected regions.
 However, if a region has no active usage before this date, or if all customers in the region complete their migrations early, the service in that region may be discontinued earlier.